-- (1) A market operator shall, when conducting regulated activity: - (a) act with integrity; - (b) apply due care, skill, and diligence in the best interests of its clients and the integrity of the capital market; - (c) observe high standards of market conduct; - (d) not place its own interests above those of its clients; and - (e) give similar treatment to similarly situated clients. - (2) A market operator shall not conduct any business, other than that permitted by the licence, without the written permission of the Commission. - (3) A market operator shall at all times act in compliance with the Act, Regulations, any other regulatory requirements made under the Act and with any other applicable financial services law. - (4) A market operator shall not act in a way that brings the capital markets of Ghana into disrepute.
+- (1) A market operator shall - (a) act with integrity and fairness; - (b) apply due care, skill, and diligence in the best interests of its clients and the integrity of the capital market; - (c) observe high standards of ethical and professional conduct; and - (d) not place its own interests above those of its clients. - (2) A market operator shall not conduct any business, other than that permitted by the licence, without the prior written permission of the Commission. - (3) A market operator shall at all times act in compliance with the Act, Regulations, Directives, Guidelines, Circulars, Codes, any other regulatory requirements made under the Act and any other applicable law. - (4) A market operator shall not act in a way that brings the capital market of Ghana into disrepute.